webuccino-products/php-charts-for-mysql/README.md

 You can also explore available features and tutorials in the [Video Gallery](https://mysqlreports.com/webuccino-screencasts/).

 [![PHP Chart Builder Module of Smart Report Maker](https://mysqlreports.com/wp-content/uploads/2015/01/chart01.gif)](https://mysqlreports.com/php-charts/)

+---

+## Frequently Asked Questions (FAQ) – Smart Chart Maker

+#### What is Smart Chart Maker?
+Smart Chart Maker is a free PHP chart builder that allows you to create dynamic PHP charts and PHP graphs directly from MySQL and MariaDB databases using a visual wizard interface.

+---

+#### What is the difference between Smart Chart Maker and Smart Report Maker?
+Smart Chart Maker is a lightweight PHP chart builder designed only for creating PHP charts and PHP graphs from MySQL and MariaDB databases.
+It is provided as a free tool intended strictly for personal, learning, and free open-source projects.

+[Smart Report Maker](https://mysqlreports.com/mysql-reporting-tools/the-best-mysql-report-builder/) is a complete reporting and analytics platform that can be used in **all types of projects**, including commercial and SaaS applications.
+It contains multiple modules, not just charting.
+In addition to PHP charts and graphs, Smart Report Maker allows you to create dashboards, pivot tables, reports, KPIs, scheduled reports, drill-down charts, and many other advanced analytic resources.

+Smart Report Maker also includes the [Embed Manager](https://mysqlreports.com/srm-modules-embed-manager/), which enables you to easily and securely embed generated charts and analytic resources into your PHP application or WordPress website.

+In short: Smart Chart Maker focuses only on basic PHP charts for free projects, while Smart Report Maker is a full-featured analytics suite suitable for professional and commercial environments.

+---

+#### Is Smart Chart Maker free?
+Yes.
+Smart Chart Maker Community Edition is free for personal use and free open-source projects.

+---

+#### Can I use Smart Chart Maker in a commercial project?
+No. Smart Chart Maker Community Edition is intended only for non-commercial projects.
+For commercial or SaaS projects, consider using [Smart Report Maker](https://mysqlreports.com/mysql-reporting-tools/the-best-mysql-report-builder/).

+---
+#### What types of PHP graphs does Smart Chart Maker support?
+Smart Chart Maker supports many graph types including bar graphs, grouped bar graphs, line graphs, multi-line graphs, and more.

+---

+#### Do I need to write SQL queries?
+No. All data selection and filtering is done visually.
+No SQL writing is required.

+---

+#### Does Smart Chart Maker work with MySQL and MariaDB?
+Yes.
+Smart Chart Maker is built specifically for MySQL and MariaDB.

+---

+#### Is there detailed documentation for Smart Chart Maker?
+Yes.
+A **User-Guide.pdf** file is included in the repository and provides a very detailed explanation of installation, configuration, and usage.

+---

+#### Can I customize chart appearance?
+Yes.
+You can control colors, dimensions, axes, scales, legends, tooltips, and many other appearance settings.

+---

+#### Can I create multi-series PHP charts?
+Yes.
+You can create PHP graphs with multiple series such as grouped bar charts and multi-line charts.

+---

+#### Can I filter MySQL data before displaying it on charts?
+Yes.
+You can apply filters based on column data types to display only the data ranges you want.

+---

+#### Can Smart Chart Maker run on shared hosting?
+Yes.
+Smart Chart Maker can run on shared hosting, VPS, or cloud servers.

+---